-Needs and assets assessments are a key task for Extension agents because they aid the development and delivery of research-based programs that address local needs.
-Needs are the difference between the present and the desired conditions (Boone, Safrit, & Jones, 2002; Israel & Gouldthorpe, 2013).
-Needs assessment should be one of the first priorities of a new agent and should be an ongoing process (Caravella, 2006).
+Needs and assets assessments are a key task for Extension professionals because they aid the development and delivery of research-based programs that address local needs.
+Needs are the difference between the present and the desired conditions (Benge et al., 2019; Boone et al., 2002; Israel & Gouldthorpe, 2013).
+Needs assessment should be one of the first priorities of a new Extension professional and should also be an ongoing activity (Caravella, 2006).
 "It is imperative that adult educators thoroughly understand the needs concept if they are to function effectively" (Boone et al., 2002, p.
 12).
-Extension agents should have their needs assessment planning set up by the end of the first year, and they should be experts in designing programs that meet community needs after about one and a half to three years in the position (Place & Higgins, 2009).
+Extension professionals should have their needs assessment planning set up by the end of the first year, and they should be experts in designing programs that meet community needs after about one and a half to three years in the position (Place & Higgins, 2009).
 This is also the time to identify assets, or strengths that a community offers (Israel & Gouldthorpe, 2013).
 There are numerous data collection approaches that can be used in needs and assets assessments for Extension planning.
-These approaches include observation, audience self-reporting, surveys, focus groups, secondary data, advisory committees, and interviews with key leaders (Caravella, 2006; Gouldthorpe & Israel, 2013; Israel & Gouldthorpe, 2013).
-The purpose of this article is to describe the process of identifying key leaders to support an Extension agent's needs assessment activities through interviews.
+These approaches include observation, audience self-reporting, surveys, focus groups, Delphi technique, secondary data, advisory committees, and interviews with key leaders (Caravella, 2006; Gouldthorpe & Israel, 2013; Israel & Gouldthorpe, 2013).
+The purpose of this article is to describe the process of identifying key leaders to support an Extension professional’s needs assessment activities through interviews.

 Methods for Identifying Leaders

-Prior to identifying leaders, agents should outline the general topics of focus for their programming and needs assessments.
-This may be done using a combination of agents' area of assignment, such as horticulture or agriculture, and their existing knowledge about local needs, which can be readily accessed through public records and data.
+Prior to identifying leaders, Extension professionals should outline the general topics of focus for their programming and needs assessments.
+This may be done using a combination of the area of assignment, such as horticulture or agriculture, and their existing knowledge about local needs, which can be readily accessed through public records and data.
 It is a good idea to consider using a team to collectively identify and interview key leaders, as well as analyze and interpret data throughout the interview process.

 There are five primary methods for identifying leaders in the community: (a) positional approach, (b) reputational approach, (c) opinion leadership approach, (d) decision-making approach, and (e) social participation approach (Boone et al., 2002).
 These methods are summarized below.

-Positional approach—this method identifies leaders who are in positions of authority.
-Using this approach, an Extension agent identifies people who make key decisions in local organizations such as political groups, churches, schools, social organizations, government entities, and financial institutions.
-Sources of information include organizational charts and local government meeting minutes.
+- Positional approach—this method identifies leaders who are in positions of authority.
+Using this approach, an Extension professional identifies people who make key decisions in local organizations such as political groups, churches, schools, social organizations, government entities, and financial institutions.
+Sources of information for identifying this type of leader include organizational charts and local government meeting minutes.

-Extension agents should employ a combination of the positional approach with at least one of the other key leader identification methods in order to identify real needs (Boone et al., 2002).
-The second approach can be selected through the judgment and creativity of the Extension agent.
-For example, an Extension agent might make two lists of leaders: the first using the positional approach, and the second using the reputational approach.
+Extension professionals should employ a combination of the positional approach with at least one of the other key leader identification methods in order to identify real needs (Boone et al., 2002).
+The second approach can be selected through the judgment and creativity of the Extension professional.
+For example, an Extension professional might make two lists of leaders: the first using the positional approach, and the second using the reputational approach.
 The leaders that emerge on both lists would constitute the sample for the needs assessment.
-Agents should use a combination of approaches to ensure that they have a sample that is pluralistic and therefore more likely to yield the information required to identify the needs that are relevant to a larger proportion of their clientele.
+Extension professionals should use a combination of approaches to ensure that they have a sample that is pluralistic and therefore more likely to yield the information required to identify the needs that are relevant to a larger proportion of their clientele.

-Extension agents should note that there is a risk of missing underrepresented audiences when using key leader approaches.
-Agents need to directly seek out key leaders from underrepresented audiences, because they are not likely to be mentioned by members of the majority groups in the community.
+Extension professionals should note that there is a risk of missing underrepresented audiences when using key leader approaches.
+They need to directly seek out key leaders from underrepresented audiences, because they are not likely to be mentioned by members of the majority groups in the community.

 Determining the Number of Leaders to Approach